BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * MessageHeaders => (message.headers) what is the metadata of the message?
 * ServerInformation => (server.*) what is the server information?

-### Brighter Usage of External Storage

-#### Outbox and Inbox

-From within Brighter we call out to external databases for our Outbox and Inbox.
-Where we access a database i.e. Inbox and Outbox, we should instrument as a span, with low-cardinality (i.e. name of Outbox or Inbox operation) as per the [Otel specification](https://opentelemetry.io/docs/specs/semconv/database/database-spans/).

-#### Object Storage

-Where our Claim Check accesses the S3 bucket we should record an event as per the [OTel documentation for S3](https://opentelemetry.io/docs/specs/semconv/object-stores/s3/)

-### Cloud Events Semantic Conventions
+### Interoperability with Cloud Events

 Cloud Events also defines semantic conventions for [attributes and spans](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/cloudevents/cloudevents-spans.md).

-We will use traceparent and tracestate as message headers as defined in the (Cloud Events Distributed Tracing Extension)[https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md].
+#### Cloud Events Spans

-Cloud Events has a differnt scheme for naming the span:
+Cloud Events offers alternative names the producer and consumer spans:

 * Create a message => span name: "Cloud Events Create <event type>" span kind: producer
 * Receive a message => span name: "Cloud Events Process <event type>" span kind: consumer

-In our case we will use the messaging semantic conventions as they are richer than those proposed by Cloud Events.
-(The Cloud Events standard is also irrelevant in a span name).
+In our case we will use the messaging semantic conventions; the Cloud Events standard identifier is irrelevant in a span name.

+#### Cloud Events Attributes

 Cloud Events supports attributes for the span.
 This gives us multiple attributes for describing some properties of a message.
 The id of a message is given by both *messaging.message_id* and *cloudevents.event_id*.
-As a generic framework, we opt to support both messaging and cloud events conventions for attribute names and provide options to allow users to include either (including supporting both conventions).
+As a generic framework, we opt to support both messaging and cloud events conventions for attribute names.

+This means that we will need to provide options to allow users to choose the attributes they wish to propogate:

+* UseMessagingSemanticConventionsAttributes
+* UseCloudEventsConventionsAttributes

+It should be valid to choose both.

+#### Cloud Events Context Propogation

+We will use traceparent and tracestate as message headers as defined in the (Cloud Events Distributed Tracing Extension)[https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md] to allow contet propogation.

 ## Consequences

+### Standards

+Following standards helps us become a participant of wider ecosystem.
+In particular, adopting standards for how we provide telemetry information from Brighter will make it easier for users to integrate Brighter into user's own observability tools.

 ### Path Tracing